wp-plugins/jumplead/readme.txt

 4. Copy the short code
 5. Paste into any page

+= How Do I Integrate with Existing Web Forms? =
+Select 'Integrations' from the Plugin menu and then click on the form you would like to integrate from the auto-detected list of your existing plugins.

+You can then map the form fields of your WordPress form to the Jumplead contact fields.

+= How Do I Create Contacts from Comments =
+From the 'Settings' page simply click the 'Enable' checkbox.

 == Changelog ==

+= 3.0 =
+* Integration with Jet Pack and Formidable Forms.
+* Create contacts and trigger automations from forms.
+* Create contacts from comments.

 = 2.8 =
 * Added Jumplead to the main menu.